TDanielVS/CODES/README.md

 This repo has all source codes of the autonomous navigation from a scale vehicle using deep neural networks.

 #### UDACITY software
-In this part we are using Behavioral Cloning Project software, all description is in https://github.com/udacity/CarND-Behavioral-Cloning-P3.
+In this part we are using Behavioral Cloning Project software, all description is on https://github.com/udacity/CarND-Behavioral-Cloning-P3.

 First configure a virtual environment using Conda https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/doc/configure_via_anaconda.md